meonwax/soundboard/README.md

     ./gradlew assembleDebug

-To build a *release* version, run :
+To build a *release* version, you first have to alter the settings for accessing your keystore in the `app/gradle.properties` file.
+Then run

     ./gradlew assembleRelease

-After a successful build, the APKs will be located in `app/build/outputs/apk`.
+After a successful build, the (signed) APKs will be located in `app/build/outputs/apk`.

 ## Resources